-GASB Statement No. 93, Replacement of Interbank Offered Rates, effective for the year ending June 30, 2021.
+GASB Statement No. 93, Replacement of Interbank Offered Rates, effective for the year ending June 30, 2022.

-GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Agreements.
+GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Agreements, effective for the year ending June 30, 2023.

-GASB Statement No. 96, Subscription-Based information Technology Agreements.
+GASB Statement No. 96, Subscription-Based information Technology Agreements, effective for the year ending June 30, 2023.

-GASB Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans - an Amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32.
+GASB has issued Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans, an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32, effective for the year ending June 30, 2022 (the requirements in paragraph 4, as they apply to defined contribution pension plans, defined contribution OPEB plans and other employee benefit plans, and paragraph 5 were effective as of June 2021).